Ashish-Reddy-T/Handwriting_Recognition_from_Scratch/README.md

 ```
 python mnist_classifier.py
 ```

-5. During training, the model will output the accuracy for each epoch.
+### Interactive Prediction

-6. After training is complete, you can input a test image index (between 0-9999) to see predictions.
+After training, you can test the model by entering an index (0-9999) to view the model's prediction on test images.

 ---

+## Model Training

+The training process follows these steps:
+- __Load and preprocess the dataset__: Normalize and reshape input data, convert labels to one-hot encoding.
+- __Initialize weights and biases__: `He` initialization is used for better training stability.
+- __Training loop__:
+  - Shuffle the dataset.
+  - Perform forward propagation.
+  - Compute softmax activation and loss.
+  - Perform backpropagation to update weights and biases.
+  - Compute and display training accuracy.
+- __Final evaluation__: Compute test accuracy on unseen data.

+---

-## Example Output
+## Example Output (cp from my own device)

 ```
-Epoch 1/25 - Train Acc: 92.45%
+Epoch 1/25 - Train Acc: 70.45%
-Epoch 2/25 - Train Acc: 93.72%
+Epoch 2/25 - Train Acc: 88.72%
+Epoch 3/25 - Train Acc: 89.17%
 ...
+Epoch 25/25 - Train Acc: 95.12%

-Final Test Accuracy: 94.53%
+Final Test Accuracy: 94.98%

 Enter indices 0-9999 to test predictions on test set:
 Enter a number (0-9999) or 'q' to quit: 5
 ```

+---

-## Hyperparameters
+## Acknowledgments

-- __Hidden Neurons__: 128
-- __Batch Size__: 128
-- __Learning Rate__: 0.01
-- __Epochs__: 25
+- Inspired by basic neural network implementations in NumPy.
+- MNIST dataset provided by Yann LeCun and colleagues.

 ---